The Terminator: Release

 Orion Pictures did not have faith in The Terminator performing well at the box office and feared a negative critical reception.
 At an early screening of the film, the actors' agents insisted to the producers that the film should be screened for critics.
 Orion only held one press screening for the film.
 The film premiered on October 26, 1984.
-On its opening week, The Terminator played at 1,005 theaters and grossed $4.0 million making it number one in the box office.
+On its opening week, The Terminator played at 1,005 theaters and grossed $4.0 million making it number one at the box office.
 The film remained at number one in its second week.
 It lost its number one spot in the third week to Oh, God!
 You Devil.
 Cameron noted that The Terminator was a hit "relative to its market, which is between the summer and the Christmas blockbusters.
 But it's better to be a big fish in a small pond than the other way around."
-The Terminator grossed $38.3 million in United States and Canada and $40 million in other territories for a total worldwide of $78.3 million.
+The Terminator grossed $38.3 million in the United States and Canada and $40 million in other territories for a worldwide gross of $78.3 million.